ElijahElrod/Gallywix/README.md

 ## Intention
-Learning Go by building an AlgoTrader for crypto that will interact with an exchange via Websockets
+Learning Go by building an AlgoTrader for crypto that will interact with an exchange via Websockets that can place traders and manage positions

 ## Purpose
 * Practical use of building + deploying a non-trivial Go app
-* Get comfortable using Go's structs, interfaces, and concurrency aspects (goroutines + channels)
+* Get comfortable using Go

 ## Design
 * Trades cryptocurrencies via CoinBase
-  * AVAX / ETH / SOL
+  * i.e. AVAX / ETH / SOL
   * Mostly technical analysis + volume insights

-* Trades traditional securities via interactive brokers?
-  * Technical Analysis
-  * Volume Insights
-  * Sentiment Analysis on emerging news